 Recruit and retain a highly qualified, compassionate, dynamic and well-trained staff and invest in the organization’s infrastructure to support the staff and operations.

 With every child and youth reached, the objective is to identify and address their needs in a holistic way, providing all the opportunities and advantages available to them.

 The Alliance evaluates each program based upon these key criteria:

-The Alliance achieved the following successes during the 2013-2014 fiscal year:
+The Alliance achieved the following successes during the most recent fiscal year:

-- 546 children were stabilized in families through legal guardianship.
+- 508 children were stabilized in families with benefits and legal guardianship.

-- Removed barriers to healthcare, housing, employment and education for 300 transition-age foster youth.
+- Barriers to healthcare, housing, employment and education for 341 transition-age foster youth were eliminated.

-- More than 5,000 transition-age foster youth across the state received Know Before You Go packets to make the most of their last years of foster care and beyond.
+- More than 5,000 transition-age foster youth across the state utilized the Know Before You Go toolkit and the B4UGo mobile app to assist them in the transition to independence.